Change Desktop preferences on Mac

 To change these preferences, choose Apple menu > System Preferences, click Desktop & Screen Saver, then click Desktop.

-List of pictures, colors, and folders
+List of pictures, colours and folders

 Dynamic desktop pictures can automatically change throughout the course of the day based on your current location.
 If Location Services is turned off in Privacy preferences, the picture changes based on the time zone specified in Date & Time preferences.